edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 Next we want to configure the system, so that RANCID can send e-mail notifications for changes performed on each group of devices.
 For this a local MTA should be installed and configured.

-For this documentation we will assume that this MTA will be Postfix, configured with as &#8220;Internet with smarthost&#8221;.
+For this documentation we will assume that this MTA will be Postfix, configured with as "Internet with smarthost".

 Install Postfix

 <pre>sudo apt-get install postfix</pre>

-As the mail configuration type choose &#8220;Internet with smarthost&#8221;:
+As the mail configuration type choose "Internet with smarthost":

 <div id="attachment_180" style="width: 510px" class="wp-caption aligncenter">
   <img src="/content/uploads/2013/05/InternetSmartHost-500x276.png" alt="Figure 1: Postfix mail configuration type" width="500" height="276" class="size-medium wp-image-180" srcset="/content/uploads/2013/05/InternetSmartHost-500x276.png 500w, /content/uploads/2013/05/InternetSmartHost.png 721w" sizes="(max-width: 500px) 100vw, 500px" />